Master of Science in Occupational Therapy Admission Requirements

 (iii) Culture and mental health.

 Prerequisite courses must have been completed within the last 10 years.
 Applicants may petition for an exemption to the 10 year recency requirement if they have kept their knowledge current, for example through work experience.
-Petitions should be submitted in the form of a letter to the Office of Admissions.
+Petitions should be submitted via the Questions section in OTCAS.

-Prerequisite course descriptions from all non-Washington institutions attended submitted directly to Puget Sound via mail, e-mail, or fax by December 1st.
+Prerequisite course descriptions from all non-Washington institutions attended submitted via the Questions section in OTCAS by December 1st.

 Have questions?
-Visit the Occupational Therapy FAQ or contact us at firstname.lastname@example.org.
+Visit the Occupational Therapy FAQ.
+If you still have questions after reviewing the FAQ page, contact us at firstname.lastname@example.org.

 Apply and submit documents electronically: